sajjadGG/book-python/basics/type/str.rst

     * Good practice: always sanitize values from user prompt

 .. code-block:: python
     :caption: ``input()`` function argument is prompt text, which "invites" user to enter specific information.
-Note ``: `` at the end.
+Note colon space (": ") at the end.
 Space is needed to separate user input from prompt.

     name = input('What is your name: ')
     # What is your name: Jan Twardowski<ENTER>